AninditaBasu/AninditaBasu/README.md

 A technical communicator since 2006.

 - Writes, edits, and designs user documentation and user interfaces.
-Can also code.
+Can understand some code.
 - Works with minimal supervision.
-- Has implemented documentation improvements that resulted in reducing file and word counts, and in enhancing reader experience.
+- Has implemented documentation improvements that resulted in reducing file and word counts, and in enhancing user experience.
 - Has implemented process improvements that resulted in reducing time of routine activities.
 - Holds a defensive patent disclosure.
 - Helps, mentors, and trains team members.